domgiles/swingbench-public/README.md

 * JDK Version (including whether it's OpenJDK or Oracle JDK)
 * what you were trying to do
 * debug information (collected with the command line option "-debug")
-* Screen shots only where necessary, Please don't screen shot an error just copy the text into the issue.
+* Screenshots only where necessary, Please don't screenshot an error, just copy the text and send this.

 I will also host the latest build of the code at this location as well as the source code for the transactions used in the benchmarks.

-For problems please raise an issues on this web site (In menu at the top of this page).
+For problems please raise an issue on this website (In the menu at the top of this page).

 ### Installation...